f4str/anime-info-displayer/README.md

 ## Running the Application

 The front end of this program is run using the electron library for Node.js.
 More information about [electron](https://electronjs.org/).
 After ensuring all dependencies have been installed and the database updated, start the application using npm

 ```shell
 npm start
 ```

-Afterwards, a windows will appear that runs the application.